 It is also possible to set such variables in personal Makevars files, which are read after the local Makevars and the system makefiles or in a site-wide Makevars.site file.
-See Section "Customizing package compilation" in R Installation and Administration,
+See Section "Customizing package compilation" in R Installation and Administration for more information.

-Note that as R CMD SHLIB uses Make, it will not remake a shared object just because the flags have changed, and if test.c and test.f both exist in the current directory
+Note that as R CMD SHLIB uses Make, it will not remake a shared object just because the flags have changed, and if test.c and test.f both exist in the current directory will compile test.c!

-'''

-R CMD SHLIB test.f will compile test.c!
+R CMD SHLIB test.f

-'''